 The annual performance review appraises performance in the current fiscal year.

-Merit increases from the annual performance reviews are effective on July 1st for those employees hired prior to March of that year.
+Merit increases from the annual performance reviews are effective on August1st for those employees hired prior to April of that year.

 Performance is appraised in the following areas: